Thursday, 1 January 2015

 Greens are nature’s toothbrushes.
 “Fiber-rich vegetables like spinach, lettuce, and broccoli help naturally clean teeth,” says Dr. Layliev.
 Their fiber can prevent plaque from sticking to enamel.
 (Of course, you still have to brush every morning and night and floss daily, he says.)
 Another bonus: a diet brimming with veggies perks up your complexion, shows a study in PLOS One.
 People who ate about three servings of carotenoid-packed produce—found in dark leafy greens and broccoli—were perceived as having a healthier and more attractive skin tone.

-as the USDA suggests, aim to fill half your plate with vegetables.
-That
+Turn back the clock: Just as the USDA suggests, aim to fill half your plate with vegetables.
+That will help you get the 2.5 cups of vegetables they recommend women younger than 50 eat per day.

 Handle your stress head-on